mbanifawaz/Jordan_Prayer_Times_API_Data/info/IN_APP_ANNOUNCEMENTS.md

 1. Set `"is_active": false` - Hides immediately
 2. Set `"expires": 1` with a past `expiry_date` - Auto-hidden
 3. Remove from the array - Gone permanently

+Note that a device holding a cached payload keeps using it until it can fetch again, so switching an announcement off reaches an offline user only once they are back online.

+## Release Checklist

+Publishing a "what's new" alongside an app release:

+1. Add the entry with `min_version` set to the version being released, so nobody on an older build is told about features they do not have.
+2. Set `start_date` to the rollout date and `expiry_date` a month or two later — a "what's new" is stale long before it is wrong.
+3. Give it a `priority` above any standing notice if it should come first.
+4. Push it with `is_active: true` ahead of the rollout; the start date holds it back until the update is actually out there.

 ## To Re-show to All Users